MonkeManX/monkemanx.github.io/content/articles/Aristotele_virtue_ethics.md

 We can further specify this by analyzing the job of a coffee maker as _sending very hot water through ground coffee,_ which consists of several steps, each of which can be done well or poorly.
-If the coffee maker performs a particular step very well—such as filtering the water effectively or grinding the coffee beans consistently—then we can say it possesses a virtue related to that step.
+If the coffee maker performs a particular step very well, such as filtering the water effectively or grinding the coffee beans consistently, then we can say it possesses a virtue related to that step.

 However, not every physical part of the coffee maker contributes to its virtue.
 For example: